Oscilllator/quartz/content/20251211 wedding pcb bringup..md

 - wire up gps backup pin FET
 - pulldown on gps FET input?
 - Move USB connector so it isn't right next to screen?
+- wire up the enable line for the gps amplifier.
+- switch to lower quiescent current regulator?
 # Schematic

 ![[Pasted image 20251211200746.png]]